percona/psmdb-docs/source/install/uninstall.rst

       * |apt.remove| will only remove the packages and leave the configuration and data files.
       * |apt.purge| will remove all the packages with configuration files and data.

-      Choose which command better suits you depending on your needs.
+      Use either command depending on your needs.

       1. Stop the |mongod| server: